fastapi/fastapi/docs/en/docs/advanced/additional-responses.md

 ```

 !!! note
-    Have in mind that you have to return the `JSONResponse` directly.
+    Keep in mind that you have to return the `JSONResponse` directly.

 !!! info
     The `model` key is not part of OpenAPI.

-    **FastAPI** will take the Pydantic model from there, generate the `JSON Schema`, and put it in the correct place.
+    **FastAPI** will take the Pydantic model from there, generate the JSON Schema, and put it in the correct place.

     The correct place is: